In this section

 The curriculum includes games, sportsmanship, and endurance.
 All students are taught to participate regularly and to value the role of physical activity and the maintenance of a healthy lifestyle.
 In addition to physical education instruction, students may participate in after school interscholastic competition.

 Because much of the science program uses constructivist theory and tools, pupils generate a majority of their scientific knowledge and understanding through labs and research.

 Labs, projects, and quests comprise much of the class period with the remaining time used for lecture, homework, evaluations, and discussion.
 One of the major goals of the science program is to cause students to have confidence in their own observations and to rely on themselves and their peers for answers to confusing or difficult questions.
 Students are compelled to use evidence to support their conclusions and to always ask the question “WHY?”

 While the topics covered are important, they are primarily used as the backdrop for integrating the instruction of the scientific method, theory, and philosophy to students.
 Included in the curriculum is Adolescent Development which focuses on nutrition, drugs and alcohol, sexual development and puberty and peer related issues.

-Every student in the school is expected to enter the Science Fair.
+Every student in the school is expected to participate the Science Fair.

-The middle school student uses basic word processors, spreadsheets, databases and graphics programs, integrating technology into course curriculum.
-They use library links, web-based search engines, and websites to conduct more discerning research than in earlier years.
+Word processors, spreadsheets, databases, and graphics programs integrate technology into course curriculum.
+Library links, web-based search engines, and websites allow for more discerning research than in earlier years.
 Graphics productions include web pages, videos, and multi-media productions.